Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

 - Keep builders small and reusable; prefer extracting predicates and modifiers.
 - Enable `prettyPrint` in [`Configuration`](/docs/guides/configuration) during development for readable JSON.
 - Reach for [`OOP Utilities`](/docs/oop/oop-utilities) when multiple gameplay features should share the same handles instead of re-building selectors and score names manually.
 - Use [`Components`](/docs/concepts/components) + [`Predicates`](/docs/data-driven/predicates) together for robust item checks and inventory
   management.
 - Reach for [`NBTs`](/docs/concepts/nbts) when you need to build a payload once and reuse it across commands, chat, or predicates.
 - Use [`Helpers Utilities`](/docs/helpers/utilities) to avoid reimplementing common glue code such as renderers, scheduler patterns, raycasts, or scoreboard-based maths.

-## Known issues

-Check out the [Known Issues](/docs/advanced/known-issues) page for a list of known issues and workarounds.
+- Hit a wall?
+Check [Known Issues](/docs/advanced/known-issues) for known workarounds before filing a bug.

+## Need help?

+- **Discord**: join the [Kore Discord](https://discord.ayfri.com) for questions and to chat with other datapack devs.
+- **Issues & bugs**: report them on the [GitHub repository](https://github.com/Ayfri/Kore/issues).
+- **Stuck on setup?**: the [Getting Started](/docs/getting-started) guide has a dedicated Troubleshooting section.
+- **Read first**: [Kore Hello World](https://ayfri.com/articles/kore-hello-world/), a hands-on intro article.

 ## Community & source